TheDaniel3131/findDayInDate/README.md

 # findDayInDate
 Find out the day on any date you want!
-To use the program, please download at the latest packages!
+To use the program, please download it at the latest release!